 M.Sc Hakan Köksal at Institute of Clinical Medicine will be defending the thesis “Novel designs and approaches in CAR T cells” for the degree of PhD (Philosophiae Doctor).

-The University of Oslo is closed and the public defence will be held as a video conference over Zoom.
+The public defence will be held as a video conference over Zoom.

 Digital Trial Lecture – time and place

 - First opponent: Professor Waseem Qasim, UCL London